wenleicao/wenleicao.github.io/_posts/2020-02-05-Utilize_Nested_Foreach_loop_in_SSIS.md

 <img src="/images/blog33/conection_ado.PNG">

 The SSAS_OLE_Atlantis is create while I build data flow.
 Use SSAS data provider.
-Set up manually then replace the connection string with variable
+Set up manually then replace the connection string with variable.
+The expression seems identical to previous connection.

 <img src="/images/blog33/conection_oldeb.PNG">

-I will not talk about data flow.
+I will not going into data flow.
+Basically, they are bunch of DMV extraction.
 That is not focus of this post.

 In summary, Nested foreach loop is possible and variable passing between loops are successful.